CarlosEdu1999/CarlosEdu1999/README.md

 ## About me:

-I'm a BackEnd Developer :smile:
+I'm a BackEnd Developer with 3 years of experience :smile:

 Im Currently at 7th Period of Computer Science in UNITRI 👨‍🎓, working as a developer at Sensedia 👨‍💻.